Outside of New York

 Title IV Attestation

 Federal regulations require higher education institutions to determine whether Title IV-eligible academic programs that lead to professional licensure or certification satisfy the educational requirements for licensure or certification in specific U.S. states and Territories.
 Bank Street’s professional licensure programs are registered with the New York State Education Department and, as such, meet the educational requirements for licensure and/or certification in New York State.
 Additionally, as part of compliance with federal regulations, the institution makes good faith efforts to determine whether these programs meet licensure requirements in other U.S. states and territories.
-You can review the states and territories where each program meets licensure requirements by selecting a program on the Academic Programs page.
-Click your program of interest and navigate to the Certification tab.
 Students considering enrollment who are residing in a state other than New York will be required to complete an attestation of their intention to use the licensure in an eligible state.

 Outside of New York

 Students should be aware that certification regulations vary by state, so it is best to obtain information about your eligibility well in advance of your intended program completion date.
-Thus, if you want to get certified in another state after you complete your Bank Street program, you can find links for information about education and teacher certification for all 50 states and Washington, D.C. below.
+For questions about getting certified in another state, please contact certification@bankstreet.edu.
 You may also visit the US Department of Education website to contact your state’s department of education.
+You can find more information about education and teacher certification for all 50 states and Washington, DC below.

 Please also find a list of our programs that lead to certification and their licensure disclosures here.